 Yara employs its tradition of innovation to nurture a culture that encourages the search for improved methods and the development of new solutions – to explore and seize future growth opportunities, and to drive business development.
 In keeping with this, Yara develops and utilizes its comprehensive, combined industrial and agronomic knowledge base, which is considered a major asset, contributing to the company’s competitive edge.

 To uphold Yara’s long-term growth perspective, R&D activities focus on sustainable agriculture and commercializing new environmental solutions.
-Yara’s R&D activities are primarily carried out at Yara’s Technology Center in Porsgrunn, Norway, and at Yara’s Research Center in Hanninghof, Germany.
+Yara runs three R&D centers, one located in Porsgrunn, Norway that includes the two Core Competency Communities (CCCs): Process R&D and Manufacturing support CCC and Catalyst Systems CCC.
+In addition to the site in Porsgrunn, R&D activities are carried out at Yara’s R&D centers at the company’s plant located in Sluiskil, the Netherlands, and at Yara’s Research Center Hanninghof, Germany.

 Identifying business opportunities arising from global challenges and employing Yara’s core competencies to develop and offer solutions lie at the core of the corporate strategy – making innovation a main business driver.
 Innovation is particularly geared towards creating opportunities within the three focal areas of Yara’s strategic approach of creating impact: resources, food and the environment.